readium/lcp-specs/releases/lcp/latest.md

 All algorithms used in an Encryption Profile <b class="rfc">should</b> be defined in [[XML-ENC](#normative-references)] or [[XML-SIG](#normative-references)].

 All Encryption Profiles <b class="rfc">must</b> use a URI to identify themselves in `profile` (contained in the `encryption` object of the License Document).

-All Encryption Profiles <b class="rfc">must</b> be registered in the LCP Encryption Profiles registry.

 ## 6.3.
 Basic Encryption Profile 1.0